zedar/transroute/README.md

 In order to run project in development mode
 > $ nodemon app.js env=development

+## Running production environment
+Application is able to run in production mode with https, redirects http to https.
+> $ export PORT=8443
+  $ export HTTPPORT=8080
+  $ export NODE_ENV=production
+  $ nodemon app.js

+In production it is possible to use library forever in order to run app without console.
+> $ npm install -g forever
+  $ forever start app.js
+  $ forever list
+  $ forever stop app.js

 ## Running in the cloud
 We use appfog - it is free for small development.